The Application Process

 After all shortlisted candidates have been seen at a selection day, offers to attend the ICCA Bar Course will be sent to successful candidates at their registered email address.

-Applications for the ICCA Bar Course commencing in September 2024 and January 2025 are now closed.
+Applications for places on the ICCA Bar Course commencing in September 2024 and January 2025 are now closed.